open-edge-insights/eii-messagebus/README.md

 The `examples/publisher_many.c` example serves as a reference for implementing an application which contains many publishers.
-This also serves as a way of testing this functionality in the EII Message Bus.
+This also serves as a way of testing this functionality in the Message Bus.

 The example can be run with the following command (from the `build/examples/` directory):